MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Azure Storage private endpoints and Media Services

-With a virtual network and private endpoints for storage accounts, use the private endpoint and Private Link service to access the storage account from your on-premises network.
-This will block all internet access to the storage account.
-As a trusted service, Media Services is still able to access the storage account via the public interface.
+With a virtual network and private endpoints for storage accounts, you can use the private endpoint to access the storage account from your on-premises network.
+This will block all Internet access to the storage account.

 > [!NOTE]
 > Media Services always uses the public endpoint to access storage accounts.
 Creating a private endpoint for a storage account does not affect how Media Services accesses the storage account.

-Customers who configure a private endpoint for a storage account often also choose to restrict public network access to their storage account (using either the *publicNetworkAccess* or *networkAcls* properties of the storage account).
+Customers who configure a private endpoint for a storage account can restrict public network access to their storage account (using either the *publicNetworkAccess* or *networkAcls* properties of the storage account).
 Media Services is still able to access storage accounts using the public endpoint when the *publicNetworkAccess* or *networkAcls* properties would normally prevent this access, if all of the following conditions are met:

 - The storage account *bypass* property under *networkAcls* is set to *AzureServices*, and
 - The Media Services account has a Managed Identity, and